ljosberinn/vdh-rolling-feedback/README.md

   - `Divine Shield` is a literal immunity on top
   - monk has `Stagger` permanently
   - `Purgatory` is an actual cheat with 4 minutes and no cdr

-  - A suggestion would be to add some form of cooldown reduction to it (e.g. based on souls or fury consumed) or to simply lower the cooldown
+    > Requested solution: add some form of cooldown reduction to `Last Resort`, e.g. based on souls or fury consumed -- or simply lower the cooldown

 ## Tier 2